-The Little Lunches team have carefully designed our Nursery menus to meet the requirements set out in Setting the Table guidelines for early years nutrition, see our section in the Nursery area.
+The Little Lunches team have carefully designed our Nursery menus to meet the requirements set out in Setting the Table guidelines for early years nutrition.
 We use a wide variety of food groups, champion vegetables throughout our meals and work hard to ensure our food is really yummy without the need for added salt or refined NME sugars.

 Our nursery menu operates on a 3 weekly cycle to provide a broad food offering for our Nursery children.
 Our menu changes twice each year (during March & September) so that we can incorporate plenty of seasonal produce when it is at its very best.
 We are conscious that early years children can sometimes find change to be overwhelming especially when it comes to mealtimes.
 To provide a reference for the children through the seasonal menu change, we like to keep a few of the ‘firm favourites’ through the seasons.
 We do this because we feel that it is important to maintain an element of familiarity whilst introducing new dishes and broadening the food experiences for the children in a safe and comforting way.